Allow us to access your location, phone contacts and photos to read this article.

 If the user has denied the permission and changes their opinion afterwards, they have to go a long and complicated way through the settings to find how to fix the issue.
 This is your other one chance to get the permission.

 If they request something where the app needs permission they have denied before, you can ask the user again.

 You can’t send them the permission request again, but you can send an own request and link to the right page in the settings.
 This saves users time — and frustration — to find this setting on their own.

 Don’t expect your users to understand the importance and value behind every app permission request.

 Users don’t think about this and simply want to save their personal data.
 Think about two important questions:

-- Do you have to educate your user about the value of his permission or is this clear?
+- Do you have to educate your user about the value of the permission or is this clear?

 Choose the right moment and the right educational level to ask them.
-Give them the feeling they can trust you and make sure that your users understand which value they get from giving you their permission.
+Give them the feeling they can trust you and ensure that your users understand what value they get from giving you their permission.